ZZKer/YHtWtG-Randomizer/README.md

  1. Make sure Python is installed
  2. Make sure You Have to Win the Game on Steam is installed and played at least once (to initialize folders)
  3. Unzip YHtWtG_Campaign.zip into C:\Users\\\[your user name\]\Documents\my games\You Have to Win the Game\Maps
- 4. Place RandomizeYHTWTG.py, randomBase.map, & Rooms_randomBase.xml into the same folder as above
+ 4. Place RandomizeYHTWTG.py, randomBase.map, Rooms_randomBase.xml, randomizerLogic.py, and the logic_graphs
+folder into the same directory as above
+    - Alternatively you can place these files in another folder and transfer the randomBase.map (only once) together with Rooms_random_{your_seed}.xml and random_{your_seed}.gam (for every generated seed) to the maps folder later
  -  That's it! :D

 ## To Run: